 You will be asked to upload several documents that are in compliance with both the State of New Hampshire and ACA.
 These documents will be accessible through your My Yavneh account.
 If you haven’t already done so, please make an appointment with your camper’s medical provider (MD, DO, NP, PA) for his/her annual exam.
 We urge you to let us know as much as possible about your child’s medical/emotional history as this information is pertinent to their welfare while in camp.
 All information is confidential and is only shared with those professionals directly involved in their care.

-Andrew’s Pharmacy charges a nominal fee of $15 for one month campers and $25 for the entire summer.
+CampMeds charges a service fee of $45 for one month campers and $60 for the entire summer, including shipping.
 They will submit to your insurance company for prescription coverage.
-They will also arrange OTC medications as we also require that they come to camp through Andrew’s Pharmacy.
+They will also arrange OTC medications.

-All medications to be taken at camp must come through Andrews Pharmacy.
+All medications to be taken at camp must come through CampMeds.
 This includes all vitamins and supplements as well as chewables and liquid medication.
-Please avoid sending liquid if possible, chewable is preferred.
-If your child needs allergy medication on an ongoing basis you must order it from Andrews Pharmacy.
-If you know that your child will only need allergy medication on an infrequent basis, you do not need to order these from Andrews Pharmacy.
+Please avoid sending liquid if possible; chewable is preferred.
+If your child needs allergy medication on an ongoing basis you must order it from CampMeds.
+If you know that your child will only need allergy medication on an infrequent basis, you do not need to order these in advance.
 Please do not send Miralax or Lactaid.
 These will be provided at camp free of charge.
-Inhalers, nasal sprays, topical creams (prescription and over the counter), and Epi-pens do not need to be ordered through Andrews Pharmacy.
+Inhalers, nasal sprays, topical creams (prescription and over-the-counter), and Epi-pens do not need to be ordered through CampMeds.
 Please send two inhalers and remember to check the expiration dates.
 Please send two packs of Epi-pens (four total pens), two to be kept in the bunk and two to be kept with the medical staff.
 Please be sure to check expiration dates.
 We do not accept expired medicine.

 Children who wear eyeglasses should bring an extra pair in case of loss or breakage.
 Shatterproof lenses are recommended.
 Broken eyeglasses will be sent out to be repaired.
 Please label all eyeglasses.